GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **At Higher Tiers**: When cast at 4th tier or greater, for each tier beyond minimum, you may choose to either increase the die step of the d4 or increase the duration of the spell by half.

 **Critical Failure**: Instead of conjuring corvids, you call crobolds.
 2d4+1 crobolds, with an additional 1d4-1 per tier beyond minimum, have been magically displaced to a location near to you.
 They are very confused and quite displeased with you.
 For a number of hours equal to the points of failure, they will pursue you with lethal intent.
-During this time they have advantage on saves against your abilities and spell and your attacks have disadvantage against them.
+During this time they have advantage on saves against your abilities and spells and your attacks have disadvantage against them.

 #### Cryoschimurgy